Wood table finishes: Oil-Wax vs. Lacquer - Which is Better?

 At HOOM we craft tables in both oil-wax and matte lacquer finishes.
 Each option is durable, easy to care for and suitable for daily use, but they highlight the wood in different ways and offer different properties.

-If you need help choosing the right finish for your project, we’ll guide you.
+If you need help choosing the right finish for your project, we will guide you.
 We compare options, explain the differences and prepare a recommendation tailored to the material, color and the way you use your table.